Most of Quebec's long guns still unregistered with deadline fast approaching | CBC News

 But he says he also supports the efforts of groups such as the National Firearms Association, which is lobbying against the law and is calling for gun owners to wait until the last minute to register their guns as a means of protest.

-Other gun owners have taken to social media to go even further — calling for a complete boycott of the provincial registry.
+Other gun owners have taken to social media to call for a complete boycott of the provincial registry.

 "You're targeting the wrong audience," said Torino.
 He argues that people using guns for criminal purposes will not register their weapons anyway, and that gun owners already undergo a thorough federal licensing process.